Requirements for the Bachelor of Arts Degree

 Academic Forgiveness Policy

-First-semester sophomore students who want to take advantage of the Academic Forgiveness Policy will have three weeks to meet with their academic advisor or an academic coach in ACE and develop an Academic Contract for Student Success.
+Students who want to take advantage of the Academic Forgiveness Policy may apply for it when they begin their third semester at Goucher.
+They will have three weeks to meet with their academic advisor or an academic coach in ACE and develop an Academic Contract for Student Success.
 They will also complete an Academic Forgiveness Request Form (PDF).
 Students will then make an appointment with the Associate Provost for Undergraduate Studies to submit both forms.

 Only students who meet the terms of their contract and achieve minimum GPA standards as agreed to in the Academic Contract for Student Success will be granted Academic Forgiveness for eligible courses in their first year.
-Students will get a notification from the Associate Provost for Undergraduate Studies by the end of their first-semester sophomore year.
+Students will get a notification from the Associate Provost for Undergraduate Studies by the end of their third semester at Goucher.

 HOW DOES THE ACADEMIC FORGIVENESS PROCESS WORK?

-Step 1: At the beginning of their first-semester sophomore year, student will meet with their advisor to discuss the policy to complete an Academic Forgiveness Request Form (PDF).
+Step 1: At the beginning of their third semester at Goucher, the student will meet with their advisor to discuss the policy to complete an Academic Forgiveness Request Form (PDF).
 They will also develop an Academic Contract for Success.
 Contracts will include a commitment for a semester GPA of at least 2.0.

 Step 2: Students will submit the Academic Forgiveness Request Form (PDF) and a copy of the Academic Contract for Student Success to the Associate Provost for Undergraduate Studies.

-Step 3: If students meet ALL the terms of the Academic Contract for Student Success, including earning a semester GPA of at least 2.0, they will receive a notification at the end of their first-semester sophomore year granting them Academic Forgiveness for the requested course(s).
+Step 3: If students meet ALL the terms of the Academic Contract for Student Success, including earning a semester GPA of at least 2.0, they will receive a notification at the end of their third semester at Goucher granting them Academic Forgiveness for the requested course(s).

 Curricular guidance in a student’s first and second years is offered by an academic advisor who works with the student to develop an academic plan of study.
 When students declare majors/minors, they choose faculty advisors in their major/minor programs.
 The Associate Provost for Undergraduate Studies coordinates the advising process.
 All the information pertaining to the fulfillment of requirements for graduation is found in this catalogue.
 Ultimately, it is the students’ responsibility to monitor their progress toward the fulfillment of degree requirements.
 Students can track completion of their Goucher Commons Requirements (GCRs) by viewing their DegreeWorks report in their MyGoucher account.